praxis-live/support/docs/annotations.md

 }
 ```

 Mark a field or method as an auxillary input.
-Works almost identically to `@In` except that ports appear underneath input, output, property and trigger ports.
+Works almost identically to `@In` except that ports appear after input, output, property and trigger ports.

 ## @AuxOut